az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-HANDOUT.md

 2. Which issues are patch-safe versus minor-release work.
 3. Which undecided items need additional discovery before implementation planning.
 4. Whether the recommended first wave should stand as currently proposed.

+## Recommended Starting Positions

+These are recommended starting positions for discussion, not pre-made decisions:

+1. Treat Marketing Cloud export routes as browser-facing until fragment-only use is explicitly confirmed.
+2. Use a targeted representative page matrix built around common journeys and the highest-risk widgets.
+3. Block new serious or critical regressions on those representative pages for both patch and minor releases.
+4. Keep the first implementation wave focused on user-facing improvements that are meaningful and noticeable right away.

 ## Supporting Materials